 I still get body aches and nauseous from time to time.
 There are still certain foods that I don’t like the taste of BUT my chemo brain is lifting and my fatigue is mostly gone which is such a blessing.
 I am able to sleep through the night because my body does not wake me up from pain and to take tylenol every 3.5 hours.
 My hair is growing back THICK!
 I had my hair done last week and my hair stylist, Gabi, said how much new hair growth I have which is so encouraging.
 I take naps as I need them and Tylenol when I need it.

 I’ve realized that recovery is just about patience.
 A lot of patience.

 I am eight weeks off of Interferon and I have been finishing up my last term of school (ever!) and this is my last week of classes.
 I have started modelling again which I am absolutely loving.
 It is the best feeling to have energy to do what I love again!

 I had blood work in June and my blood cells were looking good but my liver function was still not optimal but I suppose that’s to be expected when you have a chemotherapy drug injected into your body 164 times.
-Of course there is going to be liver damage.

 I will touch on the whole “cancer-free” or not subject in a later post – that one needs a whole post to itself.